 Skip to content

-Star-Lord Reading Order, Peter Quill’s Cosmic Adventure in the Marvel Comics Universe
+Star-Lord Comics Reading Order, Peter Quill’s Cosmic Marvel Guide

 • by

 The introduction of Star-Lord in the Marvel Comics Universe didn’t come with a boom but with editorial complications.
-Created by Steve Englehart and Steve Gan in Marvel Preview #4 in 1976, he was, according to its creator, planned to go from “being a jerk to the most cosmic being in the universe.”
-This changed quickly as Englehart left Marvel and Chris Claremont took the character over and revamped him–which led to some legal troubles as the writer too openly used Robert A. Heinlein’s work as inspiration.
-After that Star-Lord only made a few appearances before going away.
-This version of the character is not even considered part of the regular Marvel Universe anymore.
+Created by Steve Englehart and Steve Gan, the character made his first appearance in Marvel Preview #4 in 1976.
+He was supposed to go, according to its creator, from “being a jerk to the most cosmic being in the universe.”
+However, things changed quickly when Steve Englehart left Marvel, and Chris Claremont took over the character.
+Claremont’s revamp led to some legal issues due to his heavy reliance on Robert A. Heinlein’s work as inspiration. fter that, Star-Lord made only a few appearances before disappearing from the scene.
+This version of the character is no longer considered a part of the regular Marvel Universe anymore.

-In 2005, Peter Quill/Star-Lord was introduced by Keith Giffen and Ron Lim in the Thanos ongoing series.
-This led him to play a part in the Annihilation saga, and then in the new incarnation of the Guardians of the Galaxy series from Dan Abnett and Andy Lanning.
-With a newly revised origin story, Peter is revealed to be the son of an alien named J’son who crashed on Earth where he met Meredith Quill.
+Now with a revised origin story, Peter is revealed to be the son of an alien named J’son, who crashed on Earth and met Meredith Quill.
 When J’son left to go back to fighting his intergalactic war, he didn’t know that Meredith was pregnant.
-A decade later, enemies of his father came and killed his mother.
-Now an orphan, Peter was raised by his mother’s best friend Lisa Chang, a commander at NASA.
+A decade later, enemies of his father J’son came to Earth and murdered his mother.
+Orphaned, Peter was raised by hMeredith’s ‘s best friend Lisa Chang, a commander at NASA.
 He was destined to join the stars.

-During a mission in Space, Peter Quill’s ship malfunctioned and was found by a group of space pirates led by Yondu, the Ravagers.
+During a mission in Space, Peter Quill’s ship malfunctioned and was discovered by a group of space pirates led by Yondu, the Ravagers.
 After some convincing, he was allowed to join them.
-That’s how his cosmic adventures started.
+That’s how his cosmic adventures started… that you can right now discover with our Star-Lord Reading Guide!

-Star-Lord Comics Reading Order
+Star-Lord Comics in Order

 The 1970s Star-Lord

 Also known as the Star-Lord of Earth-791, this version of the character is not what his creator intended it to be nor it is connected to what people now know of Peter Quill.
-But you may be interested in exploring those 1970s (and a bit beyond) sci-fi adventures as Dan Abnett and Andy Lanning hinted that they wanted to connect it to the contemporary version of the character.
+But you may be interested in exploring those 1970s (and a bit beyond) sci-fi comic adventures as Dan Abnett and Andy Lanning hinted that they wanted to connect it to the contemporary version of the character.

 • Star-Lord: Guardian of the Galaxy